InbalBolshinsky/Developer-Skill-Test-Paytag/README.md

 ## AI assistance

 Claude (via Claude Code) was used during development: for code review, a commenting pass, and as a sounding board on design trade-offs.
-All decisions in PLAN.md are my own, and I'm fully accountable for the implementation.
+All decisions in PLAN.md are my own.